 But do we really understand how very large that number is?
 It seems it starts sounding like 200 billion or 800 billion or 500 billion.
 All those zeros kind of run together in a person’s mind.

-A few weeks back I wrote a piece about having everything and nothing in which I mentioned the odds of winning the lottery.
-Those odds pretty much approached zero which is a really small number.
+A few years back I wrote a piece about having everything and nothing in which I mentioned the odds of winning the lottery.
+Those odds basically approached zero which is a really small number.
 That’s not hard to conceptualize.
-You have some money, it gets syphoned off by greedy executives running some company, you have zero dollars.
+You have some money, it gets siphoned off by greedy executives running some company, you have zero dollars.
 Simple.
 Hey, Bernie Ebbers, prison going ok for you?
 No?
 Good!

 If you wanted to make a book with a billion dollar signs, printed 1,000 per page with pages printed on both sides, your book would be 500,000 pages long.
 A very long, boring book, to which you know the ending!

 If you hopped in your time machine (you do have one, don’t you?) and went back in time a billion seconds, you’d end up somewhere in the neighborhood of January 11, 1977.
 Gerald Ford is your president and Carter comes in 9 days, Apple Computer just incorporated a few days ago and the iPod is almost 30 years away, Fleetwood Mac hasn’t yet released Rumors, Star Wars (you know, that first one with Luke The Bad-Haired Boy) won’t be released for another four and a half months.